rust-lang/book/nostarch/chapter03.md

 }
 ```

-Running this code gives an error, as follows:
+Running this code produces an error, as follows:

 ```bash
 $ cargo run